How CRAFT Works

 Three Save Paths

-After the Quick Builder creates your draft and it passes the Gate, you choose what happens next:
+After the Quick Builder creates your draft and it passes the safety preview, you choose what happens next:

 Run Once